dvelaren/anaconda3-docker/README.md

 12. Navigate to a browser to http://localhost:8888 and put the previously set password

-## Starting or stopping previously used container
+## Starting or stopping the previously used container

 To start the previously used container, use:
 ```bash